This week, there are three mini lectures, and the practical workbook working with R-studio.

 cramersV(x = titanic$class, y = titanic$survival)

-1. Your next task is to run some Chi-squared and Cramer’s V tests on some of the other nominal data.
-Open the data “PSYC411-shipley-scores-anonymous-17_24.csv” again.
-Investigate the association between gender and year (are there different distributions of males and females in each of our masters’ year cohorts) using Chi-squared and Cramer’s V. Is it significant?
+Your next task is to run some Chi-squared and Cramer’s V tests on some of the other nominal data.
+Open the data “PSYC411-shipley-scores-anonymous-17_25_gender_language.csv” again.
+Investigate the association between gender and english status (are there different distributions of males and females for those with English as a first or additional language) using Chi-squared and Cramer’s V. Is it significant?

 ── Column specification ────────────────────────────────────────────────────────